Programs & Events

 In 1969, The LaGrange County Department of Parks & Recreation (LCPR) was established under the 1965 state park law with a five-member Park Board.
 The first Master Plan was developed in 1972 with the first official park rules adopted in 1977.
 LaGrange County Council adopted a new Park Board Ordinance in 1982.

-Not far away is our David Rogers Memorial Park which is also nestled in a rural Amish community.
+Not far away is our David Rogers Memorial Park, which is also nestled in the surrounding rural Amish community.
 Dr. David Rogers was one of the county's philanthropist pioneers, a land speculator, an herb doctor, and a naturalist.
 He was buried on site when he passed in 1871.
 This park was donated and later developed by creating a landscape surrounding a reconstructed village.
 The village is comprised of 7 historic log buildings, moved from locations within LaGrange County, and includes 4 houses, a barn, a smokehouse, and a performance stage.
 This has been a perfect venue for historic events, as a favorite rustic background for weddings, and as an outdoor classroom for Forest School.

 Maple Wood Nature Center/LaGrange County Nature Preserve began with a 39-acre donation of property from Dr. & Mrs. Kenneth Lehman in 1985.
 Shortly after, the Nature Center was built to offer a learning center for the county.
 To further enhance the advantages of this property, LCPR started an annual event, "Maple Syrup Days," in 1991, to share the process of tapping trees, harvesting sap, and making maple syrup with the community.
 This event remains a favorite today.
 Improvements continued with a Sugar House addition and a new wood shed in 1994.
 In 1996, a 1200SF classroom was added to the west end of the original Nature Center.
 Later in 2000 and 2001, 64 more acres were acquired.
-A wetland/prairie restoration was implemented for a field near the road.
-2003 brought a new sugar house for interpretive programs and the old sugar house was remodeled to become the current syrup store.
+A wetland/prairie restoration was implemented in a field near the road.
+2003 brought a new sugar house for interpretive programs, and the old sugar house was remodeled to become the current syrup store.
 Our trails meander through a neighboring 29-acre property owned by Acres Land Trust.
 In 2018, an outdoor kitchen was built for the Lions Club to prepare the pancake and sausage breakfast for Maple Syrup Days.
 The most recent improvements happened in 2021 with a 1200sf concrete pad installed at the east end of the Nature Center.

 Five more properties were acquired along the way for a current total of 10 County Park Properties.
 The additional 5 properties include Cedar Lake Beach, Wall Lake Beach, Shipshewana Lake Park, Duff Memorial Park, and Cedar Fen.